Decoupled Solution for Composite Sparse-plus-Smooth Inverse Problems: Benefits of our Decoupled Composite Model

 To further compare the interest of using a composite model over a single-component one, we study how the reconstruction metrics evolve with respect to the contrast of the signal to recover, that is the relative importance between the foreground and background components.
-We run the same experiment while varying the parameter $r_{1/2}$ and we report in figure~\ref{fig:bench:metrics-vs-r} the best value of the metric obtained over various sets of regularization parameters.
+We run a similar simulation as in Section~\ref{sec:comp:reco} while varying the parameter $r_{1/2}$ and we report in figure~\ref{fig:bench:metrics-vs-r} the best value of the metric obtained over various sets of regularization parameters.
+For this experiment, a more complex foreground signal has been used, with $K_f=10$, leading to overall higher error metrics.

 Independently of the contrast and the metric used, the composite model systematically outperforms the single-component one.
-With higher values of contrast, that is when the foreground gets more intense relative to the background, both model reduce their error metrics and thus produce better reconstructions.
+With higher values of contrast, i.e., when the foreground is more intense relative to the background, both model reduce their error metrics and thus produce better reconstructions.
 Interestingly, the gap between the methods also shrinks with the contrast, ultimately being almost nonexistent for $r_{1/2} = 4$.
 It suggests that for sufficiently high contrasts, sparse single-component modeling may be enough to obtain an accurate reconstruction of the foreground.